TimesysGit/vigiles-cli/README.md

 For configuring the Vigiles CLI to use specific Product or Folder locations, refer to the [Dashboard Config](https://linuxlink.timesys.com/docs/vigiles-vulnerability-monitoring-and-management-user-guide#Dashboard-config) documentation.
-Dashboard Config files are downloaded from Product pages on the [Vigiles Dashboard](https://linuxlink.timesys.com/vigiles/)
+Dashboard Config files can be downloaded from Product pages on the [Vigiles Dashboard](https://linuxlink.timesys.com/vigiles/)

 ### Getting Started

 #### Command Line

-This tool is installed as a command `vigiles`.
+This tool is installed as the command `vigiles`.
 To get started with the command line, try specifying a keyfile and checking the `heartbeat` command, which should look like this:

 ```